nikomatsakis/plmw-2022/content/index.md

 * Whenever possible, share it
 * Architect your compiler in an 'IDE-friendly' way
     * It's easier than you think, if you do it up front
+* Use Rust 😈

 .small[¹ Including me.
 Seriously, these are my ideas, and they work for me, but you should trust your instincts.]

 ???

+Well, that brings me to the end of my talk.
+I hope you that something in this talk has sparked interest for you, and I hope that you are feeling inspired to go off and build something, whether it be a compiler or something else.